openframeworks/ofBook/chapters/foreword/chapter.md

 ## credits

-Countless thanks to Rachel Uwa for organizing this project, Tega Brain for helping edit it, Ishac Bertran and Andy Clymer for directing the design, and Arturo Castro, Christoph Buchner and Michael Hadley for developing the codebase for generating the book. **MORE MORE MORE MORE**
+Countless thanks to Rachel Uwa for organizing this project, Tega Brain for helping edit it, Ishac Bertran and Andy Clymer for directing the design, and Arturo Castro, Christoph Buchner and Michael Hadley for developing the codebase for generating the book.
+In addition, the following authors and editors have contributed to this book:  Rui Perria, Arturo Castro, Brannon Dorsey, Zach Lieberman, Kayla Lewis, Josh Nimoy, Phoenix Perry, Jane Friedhoff, Caitlin Morris, Pierre Proske, Golan Levin, Arturo Castro, Blair Neal, Michael Hadley, Abraham Avnisan, Christopher Baker, Lukasz Karluk, Omer Shapira, Mimi Son & Elliot Woods (Kimchi and Chips), Eva Schindling, Pierre Thirion, Joel Gethin Lewis, Roy Macdonald, Adam Carlucci, Christoph Buchner

-Editors: **MORE MORE MORE MORE**

-Chapter Authors: **MORE MORE MORE MORE**
+As well as countless others who have given feedback, submitted pull requests, offered advice, etc.

+I think if there's one motto that openFrameworks (and open source generally) embodies, it is:

+*together we know more*